emmanuelbarnabas24/Emmanuel-Barnabas/README.md

 ---

 ## 👤 About Me
-I am a second-year Information communication and technology student passionate about web development and building practical solutions that can be applied in real-life industries.
+I am a second-year Information communication and technology student at Mzumbe university passionate about web development and building practical solutions that can be applied in real-life industries.

 ---